dober-man/GoodWAFSec/docs/module3/lab1/lab1.rst

 .. image:: images/image13_3_1.png

-3. Go to **Security > Application Security > Security Policies > Policies List**
+3. Go to **Security > Application Security > Security Policies** and click the Plus sign.

-3. Click on Create Policy
+4. Click on Create Policy

 .. image:: images/image14_3_1.png

-4. At the far right change the setting to Advanced
+5. At the far right change the setting to Advanced

 .. image:: images/image15_3_1.png